giovanniboscu/continuous-section-field/actions-examples/concrete_pole/README.md

 # Tapered prestressed concrete pole CSF input case

+## Engineering context from the cited sources

+Prestressed concrete poles are commonly used for lighting, electric distribution and transmission lines, antenna masts, and related applications.
+In this family of members, circular hollow-cored sections are structurally relevant because they combine low weight, torsional capacity, and internal space for wires or accessories.
+The cited PCI Journal study specifically addresses tapered prestressed circular hollow-cored poles, where the cross-sectional properties change along the pole height.

+In that design setting, the pole is treated as a cantilever member fixed at its base.
+External loads are evaluated through the axial force and bending moment acting at different section locations along the height.
+Because the geometry is tapered, the section properties are not constant; they must be evaluated along the member axis.

+This CSF case follows that same geometric setting at input level.
+The member is defined as a tapered hollow circular pole with two boundary stations, annular concrete regions, and discrete prestressing-steel components.
+The longitudinal variation is represented directly in the CSF input through geometry interpolation and component-wise participation laws.

+The supporting literature on slender nonprismatic and hollow concrete bridge piers provides the broader computational context: such members are commonly analysed by subdividing the member along its length and evaluating sectional response at discrete locations.
+In this example, the generated CSF field provides the continuous source from which those station-wise sections and derived properties can be inspected or sampled for downstream structural analysis.

+---

 <img width="657" height="614" alt="image" src="https://github.com/user-attachments/assets/e39c2fac-27ce-4db8-92ca-0c1b70f99b95" />

 This directory contains a Python-based input-generation case for a tapered circular hollow prestressed concrete pole.